phicunguyen/FreeRtos-using-stm32-to-program-external-spi-flash/README.md

 This demo code in window has four tasks (freertos):

     1. The two Led task send command to stm32 to turn the led on/off
     2. The third tash is the download task.
-It open a binary file (led.bin (9kb)) and send a buffer of 256 bytes + header to stm32 until end of file.
+It's open a binary file (led.bin (9kb)) and send a buffer of 256 bytes + header to stm32 until end of file.
     3. The four task is checking the data from stm32 over serial port and display it on window.